A Beginner’s Guide to Legal Project Management

 - Service Value

 Because Alternative Fee Arrangements (AFAs) are becoming more popular, legal project management provides the streamlining of service delivery and assessments and solutions.
 As a result, clients and stakeholders alike are more aware of how your processes work regarding time, project costs, and available resources.

 Combining consistency, predictability, and improved client experiences leads to cost containment and minimization of surprises during the legal matter life cycle.

 How to Get Started with Legal Project Management

 How much time would you save if your law firm could streamline its workflows?
 Would this boost client services and create a new level of efficiency that increases profitability?

 Relying on an LPM software platform that handles the primary management functions of your law office can bring you those benefits.
 Companies like Rocket Matter include state-of-the-art features like time and expense tracking, client management, document storage, and so much more.

 For many reasons, firms are turning to this software system to achieve a more streamlined approach to their day-to-day operations.
 This is why small start-up firms and multi-branched law practices have embraced this technology and have already improved productivity and profitability.

 So, where do you begin?
-This process can be overwhelming if you aren’t familiar with the features available in LPM software.
-Below are some important tips to consider before making the leap to centralized practice management:
+This process can be overwhelming if you aren't familiar with the features available in LPM software.
+Below are some important tips to consider before leaping centralized practice management: